OllieSHunt/ollies-website/content/blog/2025-08-22_image_resizing_oddness/index.md

 ## The Solution
 So, if the blur is causing the image size to be larger, how do we remove the blur?
 Well my first thought was to disable anti-aliasing with the `+antialias` option, however this seemed to have no effect on image quality or file size.
 After that I tried all of the following options, also with no or limited effect: `-filter point`, `-interpolate integer`, `-interpolate nearest-neighbor`, `-filter box`, and `-scale 50%`.

-Eventually, I tracked down [comment on a GitHub issue](https://github.com/ImageMagick/ImageMagick/discussions/6788#discussioncomment-7282750) that suggested using the `-sample` option for cleaner resizing of pixel art.
+Eventually, I tracked down [this comment on a GitHub issue](https://github.com/ImageMagick/ImageMagick/discussions/6788#discussioncomment-7282750) that suggested using the `-sample` option for cleaner resizing of pixel art.

 ```
 $ magick image.webp -sample 600x600 image-SAMPLE.webp